 Helen: Your father needs to maintain certain illusions about his youth in order to function.
 It's... cute...

-In the South Park episode "You're Getting Old", as soon as Stan turns ten, he ends up hearing and seeing all the "new and hip" stuff around him to be literally "shitty," ranging from tracks from band called "Tween Wave" featuring nothing but funky beats with fart sounds in the background to seeing turds in movie trailers and in various parts of the town.
-Also a bit of a deconstruction because it completely alienates him from his friends.
+- In "You're Getting Old", as soon as Stan turns ten, he ends up hearing and seeing all the "new and hip" stuff around him to be literally "shitty," ranging from tracks from band called "Tween Wave" featuring nothing but funky beats with fart sounds in the background to seeing turds in movie trailers and in various parts of the town.
+A doctor explains that changing tastes are normally just part of getting older, but something's gone wrong and it's causing Stan to see everything as shit, even things older people normally enjoy ("It's a disorder we call 'being a cynical asshole'.").
+It completely alienates him from his friends.
 In the second part to this episode, he has to resort to taking alcohol in order to stop seeing things as shit.

-Also briefly mocked in "Osama Bin Laden Has Farty Pants", the first post-9/11 episode.
+- Also briefly mocked in "Osama bin Laden Has Farty Pants", the first episode produced after the tragedies of September 11th, 2001 in New York, New York, Arlington, Virginia, and Shanksville, Pennsylvania.
 It opens with the boys at the bus stop wearing gas masks.
 Kyle remarks, "Remember when life used to be simple and cool?"
 To which Cartman replies, "...
 Not really."

-Toyed with in the Justice League episode "Legends," where the team meets a pastiche of the JSA.
-The episode deconstructs the fondly-remembered "Golden Age" of comic books in numerous ways, with the most blatant examples being the casual sexism and racism Green Lantern encounters.
+- Toyed with in the Justice League episode "Legends," where the team meets a pastiche of the JSA.
+It's all about the fondly-remembered "Golden Age" but also includes casual sexism and racism Green Lantern encounters.